Skip to content

 sudo cp ei23-docker/volumes/ei23/web/programs.json ei23-docker/volumes/ei23/web/static/programs.json

-If the hostnames in the IP scan list are not visible, an update of arp-scan can be performed:
+If hostnames are not visible in the IP scan list, an update of arp-scan can be performed:

 sudo apt-get update